BezBartek/django-db-views/README.md

 ```

-Tested with live projects based on Django: 1.11.5, 2.2.10

-Please use the newest version. version 0.1.0 has backward
+_Please use the newest version. version 0.1.0 has backward
-incompatibility which is solved in version 0.1.1 and higher.
+incompatibility which is solved in version 0.1.1 and higher._